-Just imagine.
-There is no fourth official and the linesman gets injured in an important Premier League football match.
+Just imagine, there is no fourth official and the linesman gets injured in an important Premier League football match.
 No one in the crowd is a qualified referee.
 Who could replace him?
 Think.
 Gary Lineker runs on the pitch offering his services.
 Then Alan Shearer says ‘I’m available?’
 Sounds completely ridiculous?
-Yet this scenario was once a true event.
+Yet this scenario was once a true event for Jimmy Hill.

 On Saturday 16 September 1972, Arsenal were playing Liverpool at Highbury (Arsenal’s home ground at the time).
 The game was being covered by London Weekend Television to be shown the next day on ITV’s ‘The Big Match’